jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE does not do this, but OS can control the executables better now and preCICE optimizes which ones can run in parallel”
+- PreCICE does not do this, but OS can control the executables better now and preCICE optimizes which ones can run in parallel, since if a component waits for another, preCICE lets the OS be aware of it.

 From a technical perspective, considering preCICE's architecture and features:
 - For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.